CS699-IITB-Autumn-2021/project-stackify/README.md

 # Deliverables

-:heavy_check_mark:   A fully Functional WebPortal with all features Working.
+:heavy_check_mark:   A fully Functional WebPortal with all features Working i.e. notification ,no data duplication and proper data retrieval.

 # Hardware/Software Requirements

-**Google Chrome**
+Pentium IV or higher, (PIV-300GHz recommended)

+256 MB RAM

+1 Gb hard free drive space

+CSS

+HTML

+JavaScript

+Web Browser:  Google Chrome

+SQLite3  (back-end)

+python3

 #  How to operate

-Adding steps of requirements.txt
+Install following package

+beautifulsoup4 4.10.0v or above

+Django 3.2.7v or above

+pandas 1.3.4v or above

+selenium 4.0.0v or above

+webdriver_manager 3.5.1v or above

+after installing all these packages run

+>python3 manage.py migrate

+>python3 manage.py runserver --noreload

+# Primary stakeholders

+This web Application can used by interns,freshers applying for jobs,anyone who is in need of job.

 # Teams Details